 This case study was prepared by Nguyen Xuan Thanh and Jonathan Pincus, lecturers at Fulbright Economics Teaching Program.
-The case is based on their report "Ho Chi Minh City Sea Port Relocation: A Case Study of Institutional Fragmentation" prepared for the World Bank, October 2011.
+The case is based on the authors' policy paper "Ho Chi Minh City Sea Port Relocation: A Case Study of Institutional Fragmentation" prepared for the World Bank, October 2011.
 Fulbright Economics Teaching Program's cases are intended to serve as the basis for class discussion, and not to make policy recommendations.